 A couple of the ingredients that were in the original smoothie are not readily available so I have substituted a few ingredients.
 But if you are interested in copying the exact smoothie recipe (jungle honey and irish moss are both becoming more popular around the world) from Ubud here are the actual ingredients that I think Atman Kafe used: young coconut water, young coconut flesh, raw cacao powder, Indonesian jungle honey (this is a syrupy nectar – much like coconut nectar, which is what I use in my recipe), irish moss, chai spices (black tea not included) and chilli.

 - 1 young coconut – the coconut water and flesh (do not use the flesh unless it is from a young coconut)

-- 2 tbsp coconut nectar (you can also use agave, honey, maple syrup or any liquid sweetener 0 but coconut syrup taste the best as it has a delicous caramel flavour) *add more or less depending on your preference for sweetness
+- 2 tbsp ROAR coconut blossom nectar (you can also use agave, honey, maple syrup or any liquid sweetener, but coconut nectar tastes the best as it has a delicious caramel flavour) *add more or less depending on your preference for sweetness

 - 1/4 tsp chai spice mix (black tea not included i.e. equal parts of cinnamon, cardamon, cloves and ginger all ground)